Berlin-to-Kitchener name change: Legacy

 In the early 1930s, Kitchener and Waterloo largely rejected local fascist movements inspired by Germany's rising Nazi Party.
 When Canada and Britain again found themselves at war against Germany during the Second World War, community leaders were sensitive to charges of disloyalty and acted quickly to assuage outside doubts; the Concordia Club and other German social clubs shut down in August 1939.
 Kitchener experienced little of the anti-German sentiment seen during the First World War.
 During the war, seven Kitchener residents were interned as enemy aliens.
 This was a lower number than that of surrounding communities, a fact the Daily Record reported proudly.
 Historian William Campbell credits the lack of anti-German sentiment to a broadening of the Canadian identity following the First World War, extending beyond the dominant English and French cultures.
 English & McLaughlin point to the automobile and new forms of mass media – such as movies, the radio and magazines – as expanding culture in Kitchener and bringing it more in alignment with Canada and North America as a whole.
 Most scholars agree that in the decades following the war Germans in Canada were assimilated.

+In 1996, Kitchener erected a replica of the 1897 Peace Monument in Victoria Park (pictured 2012), though it omitted the bust of Kaiser Wilhelm I.

 Through the second half of the 20th century, Greeks, Portuguese, Indian, West Indian and Chinese ethnic groups dominated immigration to the community, 25 per cent of residents considering themselves of German origin in the 2001 census.
 After English, German was the second-most spoken language in Waterloo Region until 2016, when it was surpassed by Mandarin.
 In the aftermath of the First World War, the community shifted to emphasizing the Pennsylvania Dutch and Mennonite communities that first settled in the area, illustrated in Mabel Dunham's 1924 work of historical fiction, The Trail of the Conestoga, and in the 1926 dedication of the Waterloo Pioneer Memorial Tower.
 Overt celebrations of the city's European German tradition returned in the late 1960s and early 1970s; the Kitchener–Waterloo Oktoberfest attracts hundreds of thousands of participants annually, making it the largest Oktoberfest celebrated in North America, though English & McLaughlin comment the event is more a celebration of drinking than of German culture.
 In 1992, author William Chadwick examined the name change in a work of popular history, published as The Battle for Berlin, Ontario: An Historical Drama.
 He produced a play from the book, The Berlin Show, staged for Waterloo audiences in the summer of 1994.
 In the 21st century, Horatio Herbert Kitchener's role in establishing concentration camps during the Second Boer War has made his legacy unsavoury to some Kitchener residents.
 In 2020, a 380-signature petition calling for another name change prompted the Kitchener City Council to respond: "While we in no way condone, diminish or forget his actions ...
 Kitchener has become so much more than its historic connection to a British field marshal."